tsnellgrove/dark_castle2/castle_to_do2.md

 	concept of the container being _in_ the room - currently contents basically just dumped to room

 5.x Additional rooms
-	5th room
+	Have portait of Willie revealed in throne room and give player mouse hole and time travel quest 5th room
 		mouse hole - to exercise existing capabilities (e.g. "food" that can be eaten) copper key opens cabinet which holds potion